Website Acceptable Use Policy Fill out the template

 • explain how any disputes in relation to the policy will be dealt with

-What laws apply to an acceptable use policy?
+What laws apply to the policy?

 The governing/supervisory body for upholding information rights is the Information Commissioner's Office (the ICO).